 • Pretending everything is fine

-• Excessively caring for others while not taking care of yourself
+• Excessively caring for and focusing on others while neglecting self-care

 There are a variety of adaptive — or constructive — coping strategies

-To begin the process of dealing with emotional pain, we must acquire adaptive coping strategies.
-These strategies allow us to tolerate pain as it is happening in order to effectively work toward a desired solution and let the pain go.
+To begin the process of dealing with emotional pain, we must acquire effective coping strategies.
+These strategies allow us to tolerate pain, so we can use other skills to problem-solve and get to the other side of emotional pain.